 Backend developers, on the other hand, deal with what is invisible to users but undoubtedly perceptible.
 They make sure that the system smoothly flips us from page to page, that we don’t have to wait long to view them, that users’ data is secure and that processes such as payments run without a hitch.
 Backend developers provide the product’s core in code, without which the effect would be just a picture on the screen.

 If you are wondering if it is possible to deal with coding the frontend and the backend simultaneously, the answer is yes – in the IT world, some so-called full-stack developers can code practically the entire product!

 Do you want to find out more about software team structure?

 A QA is a person who checks the product for functionality and whether it meets its requirements.
 His or her job is to develop test plans and execute them to find as many bugs and defects as possible.
 Before releasing a product, testing should be done as much as possible, both in terms of performance, functionality, and security.
 Without testing, the product is at risk of big losses in terms of time and money, as bugs always come out sooner or later, and user trust is difficult to rebuild, so QA involvement should never be overlooked when assembling a team.

 The better the team, the better the product

-To implement a quality product, it is necessary to analyse it from many different aspects.
-Usually, one person can only catch some of the traps that await in the path of new products.
+To implement a quality product, it is necessary to analyze it from many different aspects.
+Usually, one person can only catch some traps that await in the path of new products.

 For this reason, the richer the technological background and the more experienced specialists, the more confident your product will not disappoint the expectations of its users.
 Entering into cooperation with a technology partner is based on good communication, the experience of each side, and trust.
-At Applover, when working with our clients, we ensure that we go through the entire product development together with full awareness of the processes involved.
+At Applover, one of the Top Custom Software Development Companies, when working with our clients, we ensure that we go through the entire product development together with full awareness of the processes involved.